CarbonLDP/carbonldp-js-sdk/doc/README.md

 app:Carbon.App.Class
 ```

-The Document that represents the actual CarbonLDP Application in the server.
+The Document that represents the CarbonLDP Application.

 #### <a name="Carbon-App-Context-Methods" />Methods